Syria

 Syria – Block 26

-Under the Group’s operatorship, two oil fields containing reservoirs of Cretaceous age have been discovered and developed within the PSC area, Khurbet East (2008) and Yousefieh (2010).
-During 2011 combined production from these fields reached a level of just under 25,000 barrels of oil per day (“bopd”) before the impact of UK sanctions resulted in the curtailing of production levels.
-In addition, two further oil and gas discoveries with reservoirs of Triassic age have been identified beneath the Cretaceous aged oil producing reservoir in the Khurbet East field and within the Kurrachine and Butmah Dolomite formations.
-Development approvals for these discoveries were granted in 2008 and 2011 respectively.
-A further oil discovery was made late in 2011 by Gulfsands in the Cretaceous aged reservoirs at the Al Khairat exploration well, this discovery awaits further evaluation and development work.
+Under the Group’s operatorship, two oil fields containing reservoirs of Cretaceous age have been discovered, appraised and approved for Development within the PSC area, Khurbet East (2008) and Yousefieh (2010).
+During 2011, combined production from these fields reached a level of just under 25,000 barrels of oil per day before the impact of EU/UK Sanctions resulted in the curtailing of production levels.
+Two additional oil and gas discoveries within reservoirs of Triassic age have been identified within the Kurrachine Dolomite and Butmah formations, beneath the Cretaceous aged oil producing reservoir in the Khurbet East field.
+Development approvals for these Triassic discoveries were granted in 2008 and 2011 respectively.
+A further oil discovery was made late in 2011 by Gulfsands in the Cretaceous aged reservoirs penetrated by the Al Khairat exploration well, a few kilometres east of the Yousefieh field.
+A Development Licence application for Al Khairat has been submitted in April 2026.

 Strategy for Block 26